 Honeycomb blinds can be supplied DIY no matter where you are in NZ.
 Or if you’d feel safer it was all measured and installed for you, we do cover most main centres.
 For the DIY characters among you, the pro measuring techniques are laid out below as well as how to securely install your new honeycomb blinds.
 Whether you’re DIY or require service, the first step is to supply measurements and ‘Get A Quote’.
 If you’re opting for us to install, the measurements don’t have to be super spot on, but I do encourage people to supply measurements initially to get an idea of whether you want to proceed.
 Hit the ‘Get A Quote’ link and let’s get started.

 To appreciate the difference and level of lasting quality these honeycomb blinds deliver (over other options) you may wish to visit our honeycomb blind showroom.
 At either Unit 4, 761 Great South Rd, Penrose, Auckland during weekdays only (9–4pm) or 142 Newton St, Mt Maunganui during weekdays only (9–4:30pm).
 Get a feel for how our honeycomb blinds look and operate.
-View the available fabrics and colours to see what will work with your home's décor.
-Please email me when you might be visiting so I can advise Cynthia you'll be coming.
+View the available fabrics, functions, and colours to see what will work with your home's décor.
+Please email me with when you might be visiting so I can advise the right people that you'll be coming.